 The course has commencement dates in January and September annually.
-Applications for entry in September 2018 are now open can be made online
+Applications for entry in January 2020 are now open and can be made online

-Prospective applicants for the PhD in Social Justice should email Dr Karen Smith for further guidance on the process: firstname.lastname@example.org
+Prospective applicants for the PhD in Social Justice should email Dr Mary McAuliffe for further guidance on the process: firstname.lastname@example.org

 Students who want to undertake a PhD in Social Policy or in Social Work should have achieved a minimum 2.1 honours or international equivalent in a Masters degree cognate to their proposed thesis topic.
 Students are also required to complete a research proposal of between 4000-5000 words in length.
 The proposal should contain the following components: Introduction, Literature Review, Research Objectives, Methodology, References.

-Enquiries can be directed to the School Manager and administrator for Research Degrees, Elizabeth Hassell (email@example.com).
+Enquiries can be directed to the School Manager Elizabeth Hassell (email@example.com).
 Students who have specific research topics in mind may email individual members of staff whose research is in a complementary area of interest.
 Please check our staff and research pages for work complementary to your potential research area and/or topic.

 For information on fees for PhD Degrees, please refer to: http://www.ucd.ie/graduatestudies/prospectivestudents/fees-funding/